-Lawrence Alkin Gallery is an independently run, commercial art gallery located in the centre of London.
-Operating from our split-level boutique space that was once TomTom and, until recently, artrepublic Soho, the primary goal for us is to seek to develop the next generation of artists through exciting and different exhibitions, events and exclusive publications from a breadth of talent.
+Lawrence Alkin Gallery is an independent commercial art gallery located in the heart of Soho, London.
+Operating from our split-level boutique space that was once TomTom and artrepublic Soho.
+Our primary goal is to develop the next generation of artists through exciting and engaging exhibitions, events and exclusive publications from a breadth of talent.

 Contemporary, urban, street and pop art; we don’t distinguish or discriminate, but embrace and look to display visually engaging exhibitions from a hybrid of artistic disciplines.

 Lawrence Alkin Gallery is all about exhibitions by must-see artists who are tipped for future success.
 We provide the space to help them reach the next level.

 The gallery’s core principal of offering affordable original artworks and limited editions is combined with the belief that the work on display must have a strong visual impact and high quality production.
 This is what unites all of the artwork we sell and artists we work with; many experiment with a variety of different media from a multitude of backgrounds and disciplines.